 groupingBy()

-separates orders by customer tier - Second level of
+separates orders by customer tiergroupingBy()

-further separates by order status collectingAndThen()
+further separates by order statuscollectingAndThen()

-If the built-in collectors do not meet your needs, you can create a custom collector.
+transforms the collected list into an OrderStats objectIf the built-in collectors do not meet your needs, you can create a custom collector.
 This is useful for complex aggregations or when you need to maintain state across multiple elements.

 Scenario: Build a custom collector to analyze orders by customer tier, showing average order value and total items.